teuk/mediabot_v3/docs/DB_MIGRATIONS.md

 legacy columns, and is safe to replay.
 It refuses an unexpected table or column shape, `NULL` data, text longer than the application contract, and any existing capacity above 512 that would otherwise be narrowed.

+## Anonymous quote attribution (20260921)

+Anonymous quote additions cannot use `id_user=0`: zero is not a valid `USER.id_user` and is rejected by the canonical foreign key.
+Fresh databases store an anonymous author as SQL `NULL`.
+Existing databases converge through `20260921_quotes_anonymous_author.sql`, which:

+- accepts only an integer `QUOTES.id_user` shape and rejects unexpected foreign keys before changing it;
+- widens the column to nullable `BIGINT UNSIGNED`;
+- converts historical zero or orphan attribution to `NULL` without changing quote text;
+- rebuilds `fk_quotes_user` with `ON DELETE SET NULL ON UPDATE CASCADE` so account removal does not erase quotations.

+Apply this migration together with the MB755 code before repeating anonymous write tests or promoting `quotes-v3` from `observe` to `on`.

 ## Native RSS persistence (20260822)